apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                                      latest: automatically reset the offset to the latest offset
-                                                                     none: throw exception to the consumer if no previous offset is found for the consumer\'s group anything else: throw exception to the consumer. kafka.producer.security.protocol         PLAINTEXT                   Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using Kerberos.
-See below for additional info on Kerberos setup. kafka.consumer.security.protocol         PLAINTEXT                   Same as kafka.producer.security.protocol but for reading/consuming from Kafka.
+                                                                     none: throw exception to the consumer if no previous offset is found for the consumer\'s group anything else: throw exception to the consumer. kafka.producer.security.protocol         PLAINTEXT                   Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
+See below for additional info on secure setup. kafka.consumer.security.protocol         PLAINTEXT                   Same as kafka.producer.security.protocol but for reading/consuming from Kafka.
-*more producer/consumer security props*                              If using SASL_SSL or SSL, refer to `Kafka security <http://kafka.apache.org/documentation.html#security>`_ for additional
+*more producer/consumer security props*                              If using SASL_PLAINTEXT, SASL_SSL or SSL refer to `Kafka security <http://kafka.apache.org/documentation.html#security>`_ for additional
                                                                      properties that need to be set on producer/consumer.
 =======================================  ==========================  ===============================================================================================================